 Moving to a new house is one of the most exciting things that can happen in someone’s life.
 This is especially true if it’s your first time living alone or moving from your parent’s house.
 House hunting is both tiresome and stressful.
 Knowing what you want before you start looking will make the search a little bit easier than it actually would be.

-Most times when you don’t know what you want, you end up spending more time looking for a house which will leave you feeling angry with many disappointments.
+Most times when you don’t know what you want, you end up spending more time house hunting.
+Then you end up feeling angry with many disappointments if you don’t find something you had thought you would.
 If you are moving to a rental, come up with two separate lists: one with the must-haves and another one with “luxuries” such as an open plan kitchen.
 The more specific you are about the main priorities, the faster you will get a place to stay in.

 Work With a Budget